SURREAL ADVENTURES

 Then he laughed a big belly laugh.

-‘Who and what are you,’ I asked incredulously.
+‘Who and what are you?’
+I asked incredulously.
 ‘And that ship there?’

-‘Sebastian, you don’t recognise your old ship and captain?’
+‘What’s the matter, Sebastian, you don’t recognise your old ship and captain?’

-‘Pardon me?’
+‘Excuse me?’
 I asked.

 With that, he pulled out what appeared to be a rum canister from his long coat, motioning it towards me to have a swig.
+I declined, whereupon he took a big guzzle and smiled in satisfaction.

 ‘You gone dry, matey… what kind of sailor are you?’

-‘Some fruit off the trees,’ I said.
-‘By the way, you seem a little light on crew; are you looking for recruits?’
+‘Some fish I caught and fruit hanging off the trees.
+By the way, you seem a bit short on crew; are you running a recruitment drive?

 He grinned and said, ‘If I were, you’d be the first one I’d hire, First Mate Sebastian de Cartagena.
-You were one bloody scallywag of a sailor, even before I ordered you as my successor,’ he chuckled.
+You were one bloody scallywag of a sailor, even before I commissioned you my successor,’ he chuckled.
 ‘I’m not presently accepting applications; I only appoint.
 Do you remember when you took over my ship several centuries ago when I decided to take my leave mid-way across the Atlantic?’

 ‘Oh, yes, I remember it well,’ I said sarcastically.
 ‘It was on one of those cruise packages through the Caribbean islands – wasn’t it?’